 As an important factor, the claim settlement ratio indicates an insurance company’s claim resolution pattern.
 This is because insurance is a promise to help you when you suffer a financial loss due to an event.
 Therefore, it is important that you verify or ascertain whether the insurer from whom you want to buy general insurance will keep up the promise or not.
 An insurer’s claim settlement ratio, therefore, gives you confidence that the company will settle your claim.

 The objective of purchasing general insurance is to ensure that you are financially protected against unforeseen circumstances.
-The purpose will not be served if the insurance company does not honor and settle your claim.
-An insurer that honors and settles most of the claims filed by their customers gives you and your family the opportunity to enjoy a simple, hassle-free, and transparent claims process.
+The purpose will not be served if the insurance company does not honour and settle your claim.
+An insurer that honours and settles most of the claims filed by their customers gives you and your family the opportunity to enjoy a simple, hassle-free, and transparent claims process.
 Furthermore, you can be confident that you and your loved ones are faced with a tough time in getting the claim settled.

 Besides, the claim settlement ratio gives you an indication as regards the ability of the insurer to settle a claim with you or a nominee.
 If the insurance company has been consistently maintaining a high claim settlement ratio for a considerably long period of time, it is likely to be reliable and unlikely to shy away from meeting the compensation commitment.

 The ultimate goal of buying general insurance is claim settlement.
 It means providing compensation to general insurance policyholders for damage or loss suffered by them.
-In the case of vehicle insurance, there are two options for claim settlement: cashless claim settlement and reimbursement claim settlement.
+In the case of two wheeler insurance, there are two options for claim settlement: cashless claim settlement and reimbursement claim settlement.
 The former option is the most preferred option.
 That said, the higher the ratio, the better the chances of settlement of your claim by the insurer.
 As such, you should look for an insurance company with a claim settlement ratio of 85 percent or above.

 That said it pays to be aware of the drawbacks of the claim settlement ratio.
 It relies on a number and not the amount.
 It gives you an idea as to what percentage of the total number of claims received in a year has been settled by an insurer but doesn’t reveal the amount that has been settled in claims.
 Secondly, it does not measure the company’s efficiency of the process of settlement of claims.